St. Dunstan's Road

 That building may have gone, but the Christian community it supported is still alive and worshipping at St. Dunstan's.

-As a Church of England parish, Feltham is part of the Diocese of London, whose Bishop is The Rt Revd & Rt Hon Richard Chartres DD KCVO.
+As a Church of England parish, Feltham is part of the Diocese of London, whose Bishop is The Rt Revd & Rt Hon Richard Chartres DD KCVO FSA, the 132nd Bishop of London.

-Within the Diocese of London, Feltham is in the Kensington Episcopal Area, whose leader is the Bishop of Kensington, The Rt Revd Paul Williams.
+Within the Diocese of London, Feltham is in the Kensington Episcopal Area, whose leader is the Bishop of Kensington, The Rt Revd Paul Williams with the Archdeacon of Middlesex, The Ven Stephan Welch.

 Together with the other 20 Church of England parishes in the London Borough of Hounslow, it is part of Hounslow Deanery.